 I enjoyed my time with the Lucid 5-Zone Mattress Topper.
 The zoning makes the topper a great match for back sleeping and side sleeping.
 At the same time, I was not sleeping too hot.
-If you have any questions about the Lucid or any other mattress toppers, just leave them in the comment section below.

 Latest posts by Marten Carlson (see all)

 - Snowman Down Comforter Review – Like Sleeping Under A Cloud? - March 31, 2020